-This makes for a very secure, leak-resistant connection but is slightly slower than the press-on style to screw and unscrew from the valve stem.
+This makes for a very secure, leak-resistant connection.
+However, it is slightly slower than the press-on style to screw and unscrew from the valve stem.

-A press-on air chuck utilizes a quick-connection system that fits over the top of the tire valve stem and you flip down a lever that secures the connection (by expanding the inside of the chuck).
+A press-on air chuck utilizes a quick-connection system that fits over the top of the tire valve stem.
+You then flip down a lever that secures the connection.

-This is definitely quicker, but may be susceptible to debris getting inside the chuck and degrading the sealing capability over time.
+This is definitely quicker.
+That said, it may be susceptible to debris getting inside the chuck and degrading the sealing capability over time.

 Here's a quick breakdown of the pro's and con's of each style of air chuck: